-The PDC simulations are fed by data from the NASA/JPL Center for Near-Earth Object Studies in California (CNEOS) who compute the high-precision orbits of near-Earth asteroids and comets, their close approaches to Earth, and their probability of impacting Earth.
+The PDC simulations are fed by data from CNEOS, who compute the high-precision orbits of near-Earth asteroids and comets, their close approaches to Earth and their probability of impacting Earth.

-The 2019 Planetary Defense Conference was held in Maryland, USA, from 29 April to 3 May.
-The scenario presented to participants in that year involved a hypothetical 60 metre asteroid fragment which was on course to impact Earth with absolute certainty on 29 April 2027, heading for New York’s Central Park.
-The incoming rock was a fragment of a five times larger asteroid named 2019 PDC, which was originally on course to impact Denver, Colorado.
+The 2019 scenario, for example, involves a hypothetical 60 metre asteroid fragment which is on course to impact Earth with absolute certainty on 29 April 2027, with ground zero predicted to be New York’s Central Park.
+The incoming rock is a fragment that broke off a five times larger asteroid named 2019 PDC which was originally on course to impact Denver, Colorado.

-A global effort using multiple kinetic impactors launched from US, Japanese, and Russian spacecraft had failed to deflect the whole of the larger asteroid; part was deflected away from Earth, but the 60 metre fragment broke off into a different trajectory, heading for New York.
+A global effort using multiple kinetic impactors which had been launched from US, Japanese and Russian spacecraft had failed to deflect the whole of the larger asteroid; part of the asteroid was deflected away from Earth but a 60 metre fragment broke off into a different trajectory and is now heading for New York.

-That will all sound familiar to movie buffs out there, who may now be hearing one of Aerosmith’s biggest mainstream hits playing in their head.
-But unlike the task of the space-bound oil rig workers in that 1998 movie, launching a nuclear explosive device to break-up the remaining 60 metre fragment of PDC 2019 could not be implemented by this year’s conference participants, due to the insufficient lead time after the original discovery of the asteroid.
+That will all sound familiar to movie buffs, who may now be hearing one of Aerosmith’s biggest mainstream hits playing in their head.
+But unlike the task of the space-bound oil rig workers in that well-known 1998 movie, launching a nuclear explosive device to break-up the remaining 60 metre fragment of PDC 2019 could not be implemented due to the insufficient lead time after the original discovery of the asteroid.

-Unlike all the movies with similar plots, the PDC exercise should not be considered a drama.
-It’s a real-life possibility, played out as close to the real thing as the experts know how today.
-And for each year the exercise is run, the better they get at understanding how to mitigate the threat posed by these Potentially Hazardous Objects with Earth’s name on them.
+Unlike the movies with similar plots, the PDC exercise should not be considered a drama.
+It is a real-life possibility, played out as close to the real thing as the experts involved in planetary defense can predict today.
+And for each year the exercise is run, the better our planetary defenders get at understanding how to mitigate a threat posed by potentially hazardous objects.

 Simulating a comet impact disaster

-There is a similar hypothetical comet impact scenario on the PDC website for the hypothetical long-period comet C/2019 PDC, discovered on 4 April 2019 with a risk of impact on 28 February 2021.
+There is a similar hypothetical comet impact scenario for the hypothetical long-period comet C/2019 PDC discovered on 4 April 2019, with a risk of impact on 28 February 2021.

-Obtaining a good idea of the size of the comet (nucleus) as it moves in closer to the Sun is hindered for months by its coma, although some idea of size can be obtained from the amount of outgassing.
+In the 2019 comet impact scenario, obtaining an estimate of the size of the comet (nucleus) as it moves in closer to the Sun is hindered for months by the comet’s coma, although some idea of size is obtainable from the amount of outgassing.

-But the downside to the outgassing is that it contributes to non-gravitational acceleration of the comet’s orbit, meaning the impact risk can remain uncertain up until the final few months prior to its encounter with Earth.
+But the downside to outgassing is that it contributes to non-gravitational acceleration of the comet’s orbit, causing the impact risk to remain uncertain up until the final few months prior to the comet’s encounter with Earth.

-Unlike the hypothetical asteroid 2019 PDC impact scenario described earlier, where the impact region could be predicted with some certainty, the large uncertainty of the comet’s impact region means there are hundreds of potential impact sites over an entire hemisphere of the Earth.
+Unlike the hypothetical asteroid impact scenario, where the impact region could be predicted with some certainty, the large uncertainty of the comet’s impact region means there are hundreds of potential impact sites over an entire hemisphere of the Earth.

 Lights, camera and asteroid!

-That’s the end of my post on Real and Simulated Asteroid and Comet Impacts.
-If you want clarification on any of the key terms used in this article, read my post Meteoroids, Meteors and Meteorites.
-If you want to read behind all the apocalyptic tabloid news headlines, read my post Asteroid Warning!
-To see how all this plays out in the movies read my post Making an Impact: Lights, Camera and Asteroid!
+That’s the end of Real and Simulated Asteroid and Comet Impacts.
+If you need clarification of any of the terms used in this article, read Meteoroids, Meteors and Meteorites.
+If you prefer to read some apocalyptic tabloid news, read Asteroid Warning!
+Or to see how all this plays out in the movies, read Making an Impact: Lights, Camera and Asteroid!

-Don’t forget Asteroid Day is on 30 June.
+Don’t forget Asteroid Day is always on 30 June.